 Use code ESIMDB15 for 15% discount.
 Limited time only.

-There are more than 50 travel eSIM providers available in Palestine, offering over 450 different prepaid data plans.
-With such a wide variety of options, travelers can easily find a plan that fits their needs.
+There are 50 + travel eSIM providers and 500 + prepaid data plans available in Palestine.
+With such a wide variety of options, travelers can easily find an eSIM that fits their needs.

 Jawwal: The largest and oldest mobile network operator in Palestine, offering extensive coverage across both the West Bank and Gaza Strip.